salesforcecli/plugin-org/messages/open.md

   $ <%= config.bin %> <%= command.id %>

-- Open your default org in your default browser using an incognito window
+- Open your default org in an incognito window of your default browser:

   $ <%= config.bin %> <%= command.id %> --browser browserPrivate